grechjoseph/axon-distributed/README.md

     b. services: Classes that represent Services that have code to execute on @EventHandlers (fired by Aggregates' @EventSourcingHandlers and re-executed on application startup unless modified not do using a trace token), and handles @QueryHandlers.

 5. Axon Query Two: Same as Axon Query One, but can freely handle @EventHandlers and @QueryHandlers differently.
 Also receives events in Event Handlers in addition to Axon Query One receiving them. @QueryHandlers are load balanced between the two (default: Round Robin).

+6. Maintenance Branch:
+    a.
+Changed Java version from 1.8 to 11 for Commons and all Microservices.
+    b.
+Clened Commons' POM from unnecessary imports and test (Spring, Web, etc...).

+7. Ignoring previous events on startup: When an Axon Query Application starts, by default it makes use of a TrackingEventProcessor, which unlike the SubscribedEventProcessor, is managed from the Query Applications Thread to access the events source, rather than the Event Publisher's thread.
+To have the Application start with a clean slate, ignoring all events made prior to its startup, a custom configuration TrackingEventProcessorConfiguration is defined in a @Configuration class, which sets .andInitialTrackingToken(StreamableMessageSource::createHeadToken); (See AxonConfiguration.class)"